The Chaocipher Clearing

 Off-the-wall link between Chaocipher and the Zodiac ciphers

-Here's a zany monologue
+Here's a zany

 that tries to connect James Joyce, John F. Byrne, and Chaocipher to the

 Zodiac ciphers.
 Here is a quote from the end of the section: